bylexus/adventofcode2020/README.md

 * see that for all KNOWN coordinates, also the unknown neighbours need to be calculated, too.

-Calculation is really slow, but I have some ideas how to improve, which I am doing later.
+Calculation is really slow (92s for solution 2), but I have some ideas how to improve, which I am doing later.

+--

+After some improvements, I am down to 79s for the 2nd solution.
+This is about 15% faster than my first approach, but still slow.

+There is a lot of dictionnary access needed here.
+I guess this is the real speed-killer here, but at the moment I don't see how to make this any faster.